 - Participation and contribution: 10% of the marks for this paper will derive from your contribution to Zoom sessions and discussion forums.
 The marks will not be awarded for the correctness of your contributions, but for making an effort to engage with the question at hand and to use the reading and other learning that you have done to progress the discussion.

 - Assignment 1: This assignment, worth 40% of the mark for the paper, assesses your ability to perform descriptive statistics and to report summaries on high-quality tables and plots.
-The second component of this assignment will focus on your ability to estimate confidence intervals and understand concepts regarding statistical inference.
+It will cover material up until the end of week 3.

 - Teaching Arrangements

 - Block Week (zoom webinars): Monday 2nd May, Tuesday 3rd May, Wednesday 4th May, 4pm-6pm.

 Altman, Douglas G (1990) Practical Statistics for Medical Research.